 The best start you can give yourself on any workout program is to choose the right coach for you as an individual.
 Which starts by doing your due diligence.
 So take your time to do your research.
 Make sure your chosen training has a clear track record for getting results for people that have shared similar struggles to you, looking to achieve similar things.

 Take time to speak to them about what you want to achieve and how the coaching process is going to work.
 This is especially important if the exercise methods they use are new to you.
-For example, switching your focus from weight loss to fat loss for the first time.
-For online fitness coaching to be successful, you have to believe in your coach’s ability to get you results and keep you on track.
-Otherwise you’ve not really removed the guesswork, and doing so is hald the battle of getting results.
+For example, switching your focus from weight loss to fat loss for the first time, or from a focus on running goals to incorporating strength training.

-If you donโt have faith in your coachโs expertise or commitment you might experience a knee-jerk reaction when you face your first significant challenge that could cause you to give up on your program or make wholesale changes (usually toward restriction).
+If you donโt have faith in your coachโs expertise or commitment you might experience a knee-jerk reaction when you face your first significant challenge which could cause you to give up on your program or make wholesale changes (usually toward restriction).
 This could have negative second-order consequences that undermine the program before itโs had a chance to work.
-Again, it all comes down to finding the right coach, invest that time upfront because it makes trusting the process so much easier because like achieving anything meaningful in life, challenges on your fitness journey are inevitable.

 Track Accurately